 BASF, the German multinational chemical company with more than 110,000 employees worldwide and sales of €59 billion in 2020, has long been a pioneer in shareholder-focused sustainability reporting.
-With a SASB index presented in an innovative online format organized under SASB’s environmental, human capital, business model & innovation, and leadership & governance dimensions, BASF approaches SASB reporting with leadership from both its investor relations and sustainability teams.
+With a SASB index presented in an innovative online format organised under SASB’s environmental, human capital, business model & innovation, and leadership & governance dimensions, BASF approaches SASB reporting with leadership from both its investor relations and sustainability teams.

 We spoke to Dr. Stefanie Wettberg, Senior Vice President, BASF Investor Relations, and Tanja Castor, Senior Expert, BASF Sustainability Strategy, focusing on Integrated Reporting.
 For the full interview, download the SASB Implementation Insights publication dedicated to BASF.
 Here we present a few highlights.

 Why did you decide to use SASB Standards to communicate with investors?

 Stefanie: Analysts and investors demand robust information on material ESG topics to be able to holistically assess a company’s medium and long-term performance.
 They need sector-specific information to derive the appropriate benchmarks.
 SASB meets this need by providing a structured framework for the relevant KPIs by industry.

 How does SASB complement your use of GRI, Global Compact, TCFD and other frameworks?
 For example, does it serve a specific audience?

 Tanja: The SASB standard is a meaningful addition to the established ESG reporting standards that form the basis for our reporting.
 We use the International Integrated Reporting Framework as a principles-based framework and the Global Reporting Initiative (GRI) as an indicator-based standard.